 - Description of the presentation

-- Suggested main topic
+- Suggested primary topic

 - Audience information:

-- Who is the presentation is for?
+- Who is the primary audience for your proposal?

 - What will they be able to take away?